jeroenterheerdt/HAsmartirrigation/README.md

 ## Configuration

 ### Step 1: configuration of component
-Install the custom component and then use the Configuration --> Integrations pane to search for 'Smart Irrigation'.
+Install the custom component (preferably using HACS) and then use the Configuration --> Integrations pane to search for 'Smart Irrigation'.
 You will need to specify the following:
 - API Key for Open Weather Map.
 See [Getting Open Weater Map API Key](#getting-open-weather-map-api) below for instructions.
 - Reference Evatranspiration for all months of the year (decimal number, use .0 if you happen to have a whole number).
 See [Getting Monthly ET values](#getting-monthly-et-values) below for instructions.
 Note that you can specify these in inches or mm, depending on your Home Assistant settings.